Blog

 Kent County, Delaware is in USDA Hardiness Zone 7b.
 The average last spring frost is April 2 and first fall frost is November 4.

-Kent County County sits in USDA Zone 7b.
+Kent County sits in USDA Zone 7b.
 Foxglove grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Foxglove grow in Kent County County's climate?
+Can Foxglove grow in Kent County's climate?

 🌱